tatsuyafujisaki/flutter_playground/README.md

 cd /Applications/Android Studio.app/Contents
 ln -s jbr jre
 ```

+## Trying to run an app in iOS, `Error: DT_TOOLCHAIN_DIR cannot be used to evaluate LIBRARY_SEARCH_PATHS, use TOOLCHAIN_DIR instead` appears.
+Upgrade Cocoapods to 1.13.0 or later.

 ## Official reference's recommendations
 ### "Whenever possible, prefer using ref.watch over ref.read or ref.listen to implement a feature."